Project Report #1 (Feb 2021): Claimants' experiences of the social security system during the first wave of COVID-19

 Project Report #2 (Feb 2021): Navigating Pandemic Social Security: Benefits, Employment and Crisis Support during COVID-19

-Organisations engaged in benefits, employment and crisis support play an important role in the lives of claimants and those financially struggling in the UK today.
-In this report, we answer two questions: what is the nature and extent of support received by benefit claimants?
-And how have benefits, employment and crisis support been affected by COVID-19?
+Organisations engaged in benefits, employment and crisis support play an important role in the lives of claimants in the UK today.
+In this report, we ask: what is the nature and extent of support received by benefit claimants?
+And how has this been affected by COVID-19?

 This report presents the first findings from the Welfare at a (Social) Distance project to look at how far benefit claimants are connected to the world of work, helping to better understand the emerging picture from recent UK labour market statistics.
 In this report, we investigate a range of questions including, how many new claimants have a job?
 How many people are claiming unemployment related benefits?
 And what employment support do these new claimants need?